-To use your computer to browse the web page on ADAM-6000 module, you need to install Java Virtual Machine first.
-Then you can simply type the IP address to connect to your ADAM-6000 module in web browser.
-There will be one dialog window asking you to ask the password.
-After you have typed the correct password, you can start to monitor or control I/O on ADAM-6000 modules.
+You can simply type the IP address to connect to your ADAM-6000 module in web browser.
+There will be one dialog window asking you for the password.
+After you have typed the correct password, you can start to monitor or control I/O on ADAM-6000 modules

-Note: For ADAM-6024 module, when you want to browse the web page, you need to enter user name (root) and password (00000000).
+Note: When you want to browse the web page, you need to enter user name (root) and password (00000000).